Who were the biggest bodybuilders of all time?

 Born September 16, 1984, Egyptian IFBB professional bodybuilder Big Ramy won his pro card at the 2012 Amateur Olympia in Kuwait City, only three years after he started training.

 He made his professional debut at the New York Pro in 2013 and won the show.

 Since then, Ramy has competed in the top two major bodybuilding competitions, the Olympia and Arnold Classic, continuously, winning the Arnold Classic Europe in 2017 and placing 2nd at the 2017 Mr. Olympia.

 He’s not called “Big Ramy” for no reason, as he’s one of the only bodybuilders ever to do battle over 300lbs!

 1. Greg Kovacs

 Competition Weight: 330lbs

-Gregory Kovacs was a Canadian IFBB professional bodybuilder who competed in the sport of bodybuilding from 1996 until he retired in 2005.
+Gregory Kovacs was a Canadian IFBB professional bodybuilder who competed in bodybuilding from 1996 until he retired in 2005.

-Although Kovacs didn’t have the best career in the sport, from a competitive standpoint, he’s widely regarded as the biggest professional bodybuilder of all time!
+Although Kovacs didn’t have the best career in the sport, he’s widely regarded as the biggest professional bodybuilder of all time from a competitive standpoint!

 His highest professional placing was at the 2004 Arnold Classic, where he placed 13th overall.